Mohammed Amin (businessman)

+In October 2019 he joined the Liberal Democrats.

+Early life and education

-Amin has lived in the UK since 1952.
+Amin is of Pakistani descent has lived in the UK since 1952.
 He graduated in mathematics from Clare College, Cambridge, then obtained a Post Graduate Certificate in Education from the University of Leeds.
 He is a chartered accountant and a fellow of the Chartered Institute of Taxation.
 He served on the Council for 12 years, standing down in 2015.
 In 2005 he became a Fellow of the Royal Society of Arts.